GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
 >
-> ~ *Fred Brooks*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts